wtrinh02/CS5800-Simple-Chat/readme.md

 # Simple Chat MVP

 A multi-user chat application written in **pure Java** using **sockets and multithreading**.
-Supports public servers, private messaging, friend requests, and real-time status updates — all from the terminal.
+Supports public servers, private messaging, friend requests, real-time status updates, and now persistent users + DM history — all from the terminal.
 ---

 ## 🚀 Features